-William Kirk of Washington Gun Law provides an expert analysis of numerous gun control bills progressing through the Virginia legislature.
-The video details potential bans on assault firearms and standard-capacity magazines, restrictions on unserialized firearms, new taxes on firearms and ammunition, expanded gun-free zones, safe storage mandates, and red flag law expansions.
-Kirk highlights the urgency for gun owners to be aware of these legislative changes and their potential impact.
+William Kirk, President of Washington Gun Law, provides an expert analysis of numerous gun control bills progressing through the Virginia legislature.
+The video details potential bans on assault firearms and standard-capacity magazines, restrictions on unserialized firearms, new taxes, expanded gun-free zones, safe storage mandates, and changes to reciprocity and red flag laws.
+Kirk highlights bills that have passed their initial legislative chamber and are moving towards the Governor's desk, emphasizing the urgency for gun owners to stay informed and prepared.

 Gun Laws by State